bluesky/bluesky-widgets/docs/source/reference.rst

 Plot Builders
 =============

-These are models which build a :class:`models.plot_specs.FigureSpec` or a list of them.
+These are models which build a :class:`models.plot_specs.Figure` or a list of them.
 This is an example of a builder that creates one Figure:

 .. code:: python